Hornbill-Docs/servicemanager-config/servicemanager-config/administration/custom-lookups.md

     :::
 1. Click **Create**.

-**To add a record to a custom lookup:**
+**To associate a record to a custom lookup:**
 1. In the list of custom lookups, click the **View** button (the eye icon) in the row of the custom lookup you want to configure.
 1. In the Details & Records view, go to the Records tab.
 1. Click the **Add** button (the plus sign) to create a new record.
 1. In the Reference field, give the new record a name.
-1. In the Configurations section to the right, click the down arrow to access the **Please select an entity** dropdown.
+1. In the Configurations section to the right, click the down arrow to access the *Please select an entity* dropdown.
 1. Select an entity.
     1. (Optional) If the entity you want is not in the list, you can use a custom field to make it available.
 See [Using custom fields in custom lookups](/servicemanager-config/administration/custom-lookups#using-custom-fields-in-custom-lookups).
 1. Click **Create**.

 ## Using custom fields in custom lookups
-Within each custom Lookup, you define a set of one or more records.
-To do this, select the eye icon on the Custom Lookup entry to access the Custom Lookup Details and Records tabs.
+Within each custom lookup, you define a set of one or more associated records.
+To do this, select the eye icon on the custom lookup entry to access the Custom Lookup Details and Records tabs.
+For creating records of association in custom lookups, Custom Fields 1 through 5 are reserved and available to use.

-**To create a record:**
+**To create a record for use in a custom lookup:**
 1. In the list of custom lookups, find the row of the custom lookup you want to configure, and click the **View** button (the eye icon).
 1. In the Details & Records view, go to the Details tab.
 1. In the list of custom fields (or if the list is empty, where it says *No Custom Fields Defined...*), click the **Add** button (the plus sign).
-1. In the **Field** dropdown, select one of the custom fields.
+1. In the **Field** dropdown, select one of the available custom fields.
-1. (Optional) In the Label field, give the record a descriptive name.
-(Consider what you want to use this entity for.)
+1. (Optional) In the Label field, give the record a name.
+This name will appear in the *Please select an entity* dropdown when associating a record to a custom lookup.
 1. Click **Update**.

 When you create a record, the following settings and fields are available:
-- **Reference.** This is the name of the associated record, and its *Please select an entity* dropdown provides the options for reference types specified in the custom lookup.
-For example, if you specified a Service Catalog Item, the dropdown will display a list of your catalog items.
+- **Reference.** The name of the associated record.
 - **Status.** This specifies whether the record will be applied when the custom lookup is used in a workflow.
-Choose either Active or Offline.
+Choose either Active (for use in a workflow) or Offline.
-- **Entity.** This defines the type of entity that is associated with the reference type.
+- **Entity.** The entity that is associated with the reference.
+There are a number of entities available to select from the dropdown, such as Approver, Request Category, and Risk.
+If you need more options, you can use Custom Fields 1 to 5 to add more as described above.
-- **Value.** This defines the entity value that is associated with the reference type.
+- **Value.** The entity value that is associated with the reference.

 ## Using custom lookups in workflows
 You can use custom lookups in workflows as a way of invoking pre-defined associations when performing automations.
 For example, when performing team assignment in a workflow, you can use a custom lookup record to automatically assign a specific team to all requests that were raised against a specific catalog item.
 This is because the record contains an association between the catalog item and the team.